jab/shorty/README.md

    Loaded image: sha256:2eb15062c3199b82e92a53d3cb9b1da93d26176c9d7c02788a68356957aaa51c
    ```

-1. Run it: `podman run 2eb1506`  (or whatever sha was output by the previous step)
+1. Run it: `podman run --publish=8675:8675 2eb1`
+   (replace 28b1 whatever sha was output by the previous step)

+1. You should now be able to access the server running inside the container:
+   `curl localhost:8675`

 ## Notes